Hailey Baldwin Reveals How Attractive Fiance Justin Bieber Is In Rare Comment On Instagram

 TMZ caught up with the “Baby” singer after the release of his and DJ Khaled’s collaborative single, “No Brainer”, which also features Chance the Rapper and Quavo, and inquired whether or not fans would be getting any new music from him in the near future.

-Bieber simply replied, “I’m getting married”, which left fans to believe that he plans on saying “I do” before he even thinks about releasing another album.
+Bieber simply replied, “I’m getting married,” which left fans to believe that he plans on saying “I do” before he even thinks about releasing another album.